FindArticles FindArticles

 • A cleaner, glassy Liquid Design

-• Spotlight becomes the default launcher
+• Spotlight as the default launcher

-• A dedicated Phone app on the Mac
+• A Phone app on the Mac

-• Live Activities arrive in the menu bar
+• Live Actions in the menubar

 • Shortcuts gains Apple Intelligence